BRATTLEBORO -- A Brattleboro man who pleaded guilty to illegal gun sales was sentenced Tuesday to 36 months in prison.

 Farace had originally been charged on seven counts -- one for dealing in firearms without a license, three for interstate transfer of firearms and four for possession of marijuana with intent to distribute.

-According to court documents, Farace sold three guns to a man identified as "Seafood Mike," an undercover agent,
+According to court documents, Farace sold three guns to a man identified as "Seafood Mike," an undercover agent, in April 2011.
+Farace also sold marijuana to the man, stated the documents.

 A spokesman for the United States Attorney’s Office for the District of Connecticut told the Reformer in January 2012 that Farace engaged in what are called "straw purchases" of firearms, in which guns are bought in one person’s name with the intent of selling them to a third person.